Redundancy – reduced rate of tax on genuine loss-of-job payments

 Tax free amounts are adjusted annually in May of each year in line with movements in the Average Weekly Ordinary Time Earnings (AWOTE).

-Pre 1 July 1983 service component (also tax free)
+Pre 1 July 1983 service component (is also tax free)

 The amount of a genuine redundancy or early retirement scheme payment which is not tax free, must be apportioned between pre-1 July 1983 service and post-30 June 1983 service.